ljgarcia/BioHackathon-projects-2019/projects/12/README.md

 ### Lead(s)

 - Leyla Garcia
- Juliane Fluck
+- Juliane Fluck
- Dietrich Rebholz-Schuhmann
+- Dietrich Rebholz-Schuhmann

 ### Nominated participant(s)

-- * Bernd Müller Java, indexes, semantic web
+- Bernd Müller Java, indexes, semantic web
- * Benjamin Wolff Java, indexes, semantic web
+- Benjamin Wolff Java, indexes, semantic web
- * T.B.D
+- Roman Baum NLP

 ## Expected outcomes

-- * Knowledge graph from the existing markup and crawler
+ * Knowledge graph from the existing markup and crawler
  * Selection of an evaluation case
  * Findings regarding the selected evaluation case
  * Beyond the hackathon, the work done here can be used as a proof-of-concept and model for a Bioschemas knowledge graph